llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 represent them, Clacc passes the OpenACC subtree to `TransformACCToOMP` to construct the corresponding OpenMP subtree.
 Clacc adds the resulting OpenMP subtree to the AST, associates it with the OpenACC subtree, and then parsing continues.
-We consider directives that form statements in the next section.
+However, the manner in which Clacc associates an OpenMP subtree with its OpenACC subtree differs depending on whether the directive forms a statement or a declaration.
+We consider each case in the following sections.

 `ACCDirectiveStmt`: Directives as Statements
 --------------------------------------------